dapperfu/vibe_eucher/docs/development/setup.md

 # Development Setup

 This guide helps developers set up the Euchre project for development, testing, and contribution.
+The project now features a unified AI interface with three distinct AI levels.

 ## Prerequisites